 At eight weeks, your baby will enjoy toys and books with strong patterns, distinct colours, and sharp contrasts.
 She will be interested in hearing rhymes and songs with a clear rhythm, and music with a distinct beat.

-At the same time, she will be easily overwhelmed by so many new sensations, so she will also need periods of quiet reflection, and predictable sounds; white noise played gently in the background might be helpful.
+At the same time, she will be easily overwhelmed by so many new sensations, so she will also need periods of quiet reflection and predictable sounds; white noise played gently in the background might be helpful.

 Your baby will find lots to interest her in your home and garden, so there is no need to rush out to buy special toys or books.
-You can easily print out black and white striped patterns from your computer, or cut them from card.
+You can easily print out black and white striped patterns from your computer or cut them from the card.
 There are books with strong patterns, designed for this stage.
 Borrow them from your local library.
 Lay your baby down under a mobile, made of interesting household items.
 She will be happy to see all sorts of things.

-After the Leap
+After the leap

 Around 10 weeks, your baby will have adjusted to her new perspective and a short period of relative calm begins.
-You will see she is less like a newborn – a little more controlled in her movements, and more focused in her observations.
+You will see she is less like a newborn – a little more controlled in her movements, and more focused on her observations.

 She will continue to enjoy patterns in her daily life, integrating them into her play.
 She will wave her arms with just a little more intention, turn her head to find out where a sound is coming from, and smile when she hears a pleasing song.